CubicVR for SU Podium or SketchUp

 When CubicVR Run button is invoked, CubicVR will create six square images and one reference image.
 The cubic image sizes are equal and based on the Panorama size that you key in.
 Some important things to keep in mind.

 - By default CubicVR will only create SketchUp non-photo-realistic equirectangular images that can be converted to spherical panoramas.
-You can use these as overlays to enhance SU Podium photo-realistic panoramas or use these just for SketchUp panoramas.
+You can use for testing or simply for fun, or use these as overlays to enhance SU Podium photo-realistic panoramas.

 - When Run button is invoked, all the cubic images will be created.
 It's difficult to stop this once it has started.